OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Portfolio_General_Information.md

 ## Portfoliotypes

 A portfolio is not just portfolio.
-It is differentiated between many diverse types.
-Here, three types are shown for example, which can be implemented with the OpenOlat ePortfolio:
+It is differentiated between many diverse types and purposes.
+Here are some examples, all of which can also be realized with OpenOlat:

   * **Reflexion portfolio**: The reflection portfolio is divided one more time in learn and assessment portfolio.

   * **Learn portfolio**: The creator is also the owner of the portfolio at the same time and in general the portfolio is created self-motivated.
-For example, learners can reflect on their entire course of study (self-evaluation).
+For example, learners can reflect on their entire course of study, a semester or specific subject areas (self-evaluation).

   * **Assessment portfolio**: Reflection is used as part of a teaching/learning process.
 Learners are given tasks that are linked to assessment criteria.
 The processing of the portfolio is thus externally determined.
-Normally the creator is not the owner of the portfolio.
+Normally the creator is not the owner of the portfolio or works with a pre-structured portfolio.

   * **Development portfolio**: The own development is documented with diverse artifacts.
 A learner documents his further development over a longer period of time and collects all relevant artifacts in his ePortfolio.
 If necessary, he can later create different portfolio folders from these development documents.

-  * **Presentation portfolio**: Hereby the creater of the portfolio is presenting himself.
+  * **Presentation portfolio**: Hereby the creater of the portfolio is presenting himself or own projects.
 This type can be used e.g. as a form of an application portfolio.
 For this, the user places collected artifacts under a specific question or for a specific purpose or for a specific target group.

 !!! tip "Hint"